-I was watching an old episode of “The Big Bang Theory” and Sheldon asked Penny what her favorite fruit was.
-Penny said “strawberries” to which Sheldon replied “technically NOT a fruit”.
+I was watching an old episode of “The Big Bang Theory” and Sheldon asked Stephanie what her favorite fruit was.
+Stephanie said “strawberries” to which Sheldon replied “technically NOT a fruit”.
 My daughter turned to me and asked “is that true” and I said “yes, sort of.”
 Let me explain why.

 Plants have sex.
 The evidence of their many dalliances lands on our lawns and patio furniture in the form of pollen in the spring and later on in the year as spores, seeds and fruits.
 What’s the difference between these structures?
 Well, pollen is like sperm in a tiny ping pong ball, a spore is like a naked baby, a seed is like a naked baby with a bottle and a fruit is like a baby with a bottle wearing clothes (or sometimes even driving a vehicle).
 So at this point you’re probably thinking “eeww, I’ve touched that stuff” but let’s cut plants some slack cause if they didn’t have sex, they’d go extinct and that would be bad for us given that we can’t photosynthesize!

 Spore-producing plants, including mosses and ferns, are terrible parents: they just abandon their children to the whims of fate with nothing to eat and not a stitch on their backs!
 Cone-bearing plants (=gymnosperms) like spruces, pines, and junipers, are better parents as they provide their babies with something to eat.
 Giving their babies a source of food enables these plants to grow in drier, less fertile habitats than spore-producing plants can.
 However, as their babies are “naked” with no protective covering, they are vulnerable to thieves that want to steal their “bottle”: animals!